Puente Hills Mall

 Puente Hills Mall, located in City of Industry, California, United States, is a major regional shopping center in the San Gabriel Valley region of Los Angeles County.
 It is most famous for serving as the filming site for the Twin Pines/Lone Pine Mall for the 1985 movie Back to the Future starring Michael J. Fox and Christopher Lloyd.
-Anchor tenants are Burlington, Round 1 Entertainment, and Ross Dress For Less.
+Anchor stores are Burlington, Macy's, and Ross Dress For Less.

 History

 1974-75 opening

 Puente Hills Mall was opened in phases over a year from February 1974 through Spring 1975, after the completion of the Pomona Freeway a few years earlier.

 The first anchor to open, on February 18, 1974, was The Broadway, with three levels and 160,000 square feet.
 J.W.
 Robinson's followed, opening in March.
 Sears followed, and by March 1975 the mall had about 150 shops open.
 JCPenney opened on April 16, 1975.
 By September 1975 the mall reported 152 shops open and announced plans for construction of an adjacent 41-acre auto mall and home improvement and home furnishings retail district.

 The mall has a cross-shaped design and was developed by The Hahn Company.